 A feature owner is an individual who owns a capability end users can interact with, for example, the ability to persist a Word document or to edit it.
 A component owner owns an architecture building block like a user-interface layer or a payment service.
 Component owners typically require in-depth technical skills.
 For example, the owner of a persistence service has to be able to describe its interfaces or APIs and converse with the users—the development team members who use the service.

 Feature and component owners are responsible for maximising the value their features and components create while ensuring that this does not compromise the product’s overall value creation.
-This includes describing their functionality, interacting with development teams, participating in product discovery and strategy work, and helping evaluate feedback and data.
+This includes describing their functionality, interacting with development teams, participating in product strategy work, and helping evaluate feedback and data.

 I regard feature and component owners as members of a product owner team, a group of product people who collaboratively manage a larger product.
 The product owner team is led by a Scrum product owner who ensures that the right product decisions are made, that a valid product strategy and an actionable roadmap are available, who prioritises the product backlog, and who engages the stakeholders.
-The feature and component owners own the decisions for their assets, describe, prioritise, and validate their features and components, work with the development teams, and contribute to the product discovery and strategy work, as the picture below illustrates.
+The feature and component owners own the decisions for their assets, describe, prioritise, and validate their features and components, work with the development teams, and contribute to the product strategy work, as the picture below illustrates.

 A software platform is a collection of digital assets that are used by several products, as I describe in more detail in the article “Leveraging Software Platforms”.
 A platform owner owns such a platform.
 The individual is responsible for maximising the value the platform creates, for example, reducing time-to-market of the products built on top of it or reducing development cost.